G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/transform_node_guide.md

 **Important:** This node creates a completely *new* output dictionary based on the mappings you define.
 It does *not* modify the original input data structure.

+**Nested paths inside lists (supported):** When reading from `source_path`, if traversal hits a list and the next path segment is not an integer index, the transformer will automatically traverse each list item and aggregate the results into a list.
+This implicit fan-out lets you fetch nested values across all items in a list without specifying indices.
+If multiple list levels are traversed without indices, the resulting value can be a nested list (e.g., list of lists).

 ## Configuration (`NodeConfig`)

 You configure the `TransformerNode` within the `node_config` field of its entry in the `GraphSchema`.